-The symptoms of TSS, which almost always come on very suddenly and occur in women, usually strike during or following a menstrual period.
+The symptoms of TSS, which almost always begin suddenly, usually happen during or following a menstrual period.
 These symptoms include:

 If you suddenly have a high fever or any other symptoms around the time of your menstrual period, call your doctor.
 If a you are using a tampon, remove it right away.
-TSS can be a medical emergency, so it is important to seek medical attention immediately.
+TSS can be a medical emergency, so it is important to call for emergency medical services right away.